henricj/dunelegacy/README.md

 - A texture atlas (sprite-sheet) is created during startup that drastically reduces the number of texture switches during rendering.
 Some more work needs to be done for it to not fail when faced with an older GPU.
 To improve startup times, these texture atlases should probably be cached on disk.
-- Screen/windows managment has been changed to allow a window to be used over a Remote Desktop (RDP) session.
+- Screen/windows management has been changed to allow a window to be used over a Remote Desktop (RDP) session.
 Disconnecting and reconnecting RDP should no longer cause a hang.

 At some point, some of these change might be incorporated into the upstream repository.

 ### Known Issues

-- The random number generator is different than the one in the official release.
+- The [`xoshiro256**`](https://prng.di.unimi.it/) random number generator is different from the one in the official release.
+There are also more generator instances used so that a change to one part of the code that impacts how many times its generator is called will only impact other users of the same generator instance.
 - Systems with older GPUs may need to use the software renderer (add `Renderer = software` under the `[Video]` section in the INI file).
 - With all the rendering changes, there are now some glitches that need to be tracked down.

 ### Building